TetraOS/Desktop-Environment/README.md

 # Meet Cosmos
 The TetraOS Desktop Envrionment

-# Please not that this project is still in development, and is not available as a demo - but is on it's way.
+# Please note that this project is still in development, and is not available as a demo - but is on it's way.

 ![Banner](https://github.com/TetraOS/.github/blob/main/banners/image.png)